Deep Tech Header 2025

 Sustainable & Social Impact

-o Geraldine de Bastion, CEO & Founder at and founder of the Global
+o Geraldine de Bastion – CEO & Founder at and founder of the Global

 Innovation Gathering (GIG)

-o Prof. Dr. Jochen Schiller, Chairman of the Management Board at Einstein
+o Prof. Dr. Jochen Schiller – Chairman of the Management Board at Einstein

 Center Digital Future

-Web3.0 – Blockchain, DLT, NFT & Metaverse
+Web3 – Blockchain, DLT, NFT & Metaverse

-o Dr. Christoph Haupenthal, Director/Co-Founder, Institute for Applied
+o Dr. Christoph Haupenthal – Director/Co-Founder, Institute for Applied

 Blockchain at Digital Business University of Applied Sciences

-o Regine Haschka-Helmer, CEO, Seedlab GmbH, IOTA Foundation Adviser
+o Regine Haschka-Helmer – CEO, Seedlab GmbH, IOTA Foundation Adviser

 5) Prizes and prize money

-The competition has a total prize fund of up to 50,000 euros.
-The Deep Tech Star title and 10,000 euros will be awarded in each of the five Deep Tech categories.
-The Deep Tech Star winners will each receive a certificate and a prize sculpture.
-They may use the “Deep Tech Star” logo and the Deep Tech Award in their marketing activities, indicating the year of the award ceremony.
+The competition is endowed with total prize money of up to 50,000 euros.
+The title ‘Deep Tech Star’ and 10,000 euros will be awarded in each of the five Deep Tech categories.
+The winners of the ‘Deep Tech Star’ will each receive a certificate and an award sculpture.
+They can advertise in their marketing activities with the ‘Deep Tech Star’ logo provided as well as with a reference to the Deep Tech Award, stating the award year.

-The award ceremony is expected to take place on 11 July 2024.
+The award ceremony is expected to take place on 2 July 2025.

 6) Conditions of participation

-● Quality of the business model
+• Quality and development potential of the business model

-For the Sustainable & Social Impact category, the criterion “social and/or ecological impact” will also be assessed.
+For the Sustainable & Social Impact category, the criterion ‘social and/or ecological impact’ will also be assessed.

-From the submissions received, three Deep Tech Finalists will be nominated per category, from which the Deep Tech Star 2023 of the respective category will be selected at the award ceremony on 11 July 2024.
+From the submissions received, three Deep Tech Finalists will be nominated per category, from which the Deep Tech Star 2025 of the respective category will be selected at the award ceremony on 2 July 2025.

 Formal framework conditions for submitting the competition entry